samueljohn/decent/README.md

 ======

 A decent color scheme for Sublime Text 2/3.
-Tailored for Python, CSS, Markdonw and Ruby.
+Tailored for Python, CSS, Markdown and Ruby.
 And regexp. highlighting.
 And more.

 ![](screenshot.png)